rahullSingh/Epsilon-Task/README.md

   12TH:
-    IN UI specs "REFFUS THE DOG" is in Capital form But, IN THE CODED RESULT it is small.
+    IN UI specs "REFFUS THE DOG" is in Capital form But, IN THE CODED RESULT it is small(Refus the Dog).

   Improvements: